 Find a time to meditate that will work with your schedule, and don’t skip unless you have an emergency.
 There’s no perfect time of the day to meditate.
 If you can do it when you first wake up, commit to that.
 If after work is best, that’s fine too.

 You don’t have to create a zen garden to meditate effectively.
 I have a friend who meditates while riding the subway to work.
 Another friend goes to his car on his lunch break.
 When my husband and I take a road trip, we’ll alternate meditating in the car while the other one drives.

 Guided meditations offered by apps and online resources can be helpful, but you can also just focus on your breath.
 Pay attention to the sensations of air entering and leaving your nostrils, and try to notice any thoughts that arise.
 When you notice your mind wandering, gently return your attention to the breath.

 You can also try the mindfulness-based stress reduction program that Harvard researchers used in their study.
 It’s available for free online and provides a solid baseline for people completely new to meditation.
 Check it out here.

 Meditation can have a huge effect on all areas of your life, including your finances – especially in this new era of COVID-19.
-There are quite a few options for both free and paid apps to help you get started, but really you don’t need any special tools.
+There are quite a few options for both free and paid apps to help you get started, but you really don’t need any special tools.
 Just your breath and a few minutes during your day.